Region 3 Bylaws

 7.4 Candidates shall be elected by a simple majority vote.
 If no candidate garners adequate votes to claim a simple majority, a run-off shall be held between the two candidates with the most votes.

 7.5 The ballots shall be cast in the following manner: each Delegate and Alternate Delegate position will be individually elected.
 All Delegate positions will be filled before election of Alternate Delegates.

 7.6 The Delegate and Alternate Delegate shall be linked by random selection such that the Delegate and Alternate Delegate function as a working pair.
 In the case that one Delegate and one Alternate Delegate are elected from one state, the two positions shall automatically be linked.

-8.2 Members shall be given 90 day notice of the Regional Meeting that occurs at time other than the Annual or Interim Meeting of the AMA-MSS.
+8.2 Members shall be given 90 day notice of any Regional Meeting that occurs at time other than the Annual or Interim Meeting of the AMA-MSS.

-9.1 One-third of all chapters within Region III shall constitute a quorum provided that at least 3 states are represented.
+9.1 One-third of all sections within Region III shall constitute a quorum provided that at least 3 states are represented.

-9.2 The Chair shall have the power to declare those chapters that have missed 5 consecutive Meetings to be inactive for the purposes of quorum only.
-Inactive chapters shall not count towards the total number of chapters when determining quorum.
-A chapter shall become active automatically upon sending a delegate to any of the Region III meetings.
+9.2 The Chair shall have the power to declare those sections that have missed 5 consecutive Meetings to be inactive for the purposes of quorum only.
+Inactive sections shall not count towards the total number of sections when determining quorum.
+A section shall become active automatically upon sending a delegate to any of the Region III meetings.

 X. Region Business

 11.1 Each Medical School represented at the Region III meeting shall get one vote.
 Additionally each satellite campus shall get one vote.
-This shall hold for elections of Chair, Vice Chair, Delegate and Alternate Delegate, any resolutions introduced for Regional support, amendments to these bylaws, and any other business regarding the region.
+This shall hold for all elected positions, any resolutions introduced for Regional support, amendments to these bylaws, and any other business regarding the region.